 Alternatively, you could consider a mix-and-match approach using AirPlay 2 speakers.
 It's supported by plenty of heavyweight hi-fi brands so you've no shortage of options including the Libratone Zipp 2, Audio Pro Addon C10 and Naim Mu-so Qb 2nd Generation.
 Of course, it only works with Apple's iPhone, iPad, iPod and MacBooks as a source - which isn't a problem if you're an iOS user, but it means Android users can't join in on the fun.

 Read more: Apple HomePod review

 Denon and Marantz might be better known for their AV receivers, but they also offers soundbars, subwoofers, amplifiers and wireless speakers.
 What's more, all of that kit can be connected up through their shared HEOS platform.

 Since launching, HEOS has been upgraded with support for high-res audio and additional support for streaming services such as Amazon Music.
 You also get more Alexa skills, allowing you to control playback with vocal commands.

-Read the full review: Denon HEOS multi-room system review
+Read more: Denon HEOS multi-room system review

 Were it not for the commanding presence of Sonos and Audio Pro in this category, the SoundTouch would be higher up this list.
 We admire its sound and simplicity, but it doesn't quite measure up to more contemporary, feature-laden rivals.
 Still, it's a decent performer at an attractive price.

-Read the full review: Bose SoundTouch multi-room system review
+Read more: Bose SoundTouch multi-room system review